Rajas20/Twitter-Sentiment-Analysis/README.md

 # Twitter Sentiment Analysis

 This project focuses on building a machine learning model using NLP techniques to analyze the sentiment of tweets — classifying them as either **positive** or **negative**.
-It uses the **Sentiment140** dataset containing 1.6 million tweets and applies a **Logistic Regression** model for prediction.
+It uses the **Sentiment140** dataset containing 1.6 million tweets and applies a **Logistic Regression** model for Classification and then prediction.

 ---